-A Letter from the GVN Scientific Director and Chair, Scientific Leadership Board
+A Letter from the GVN International Scientific Advisor and Chair, Scientific Leadership Board

 The concept of a Global Virus Network (GVN) began back in the 1980’s when a small group of medical virologists realized that virtually no working virologists had a global directive for researching the cause of AIDS during the earliest years of the epidemic.
 Conversely, important groups such as the World Health Organization which did have a global mandate for combatting the new disease had virtually no resident expertise in the kind of virus that was subsequently shown to be the cause of AIDS, namely, a retrovirus.
 Examining the history of other great epidemics of the 20th century, Influenza and Polio, reveals similar disconnects between available expertise and the urgent public need to identify causation and prevention modes.